MobinaMhr/Distributed-voice-call-using-WebRTC/CA1/WebRTC_Call/README.md

 ### Project
 ### main Implementation
 This is the entrly point of the application.
 It initializes the Qt application adn sets up the main window(UI).
+- `QGuiApplication app(argc, argv)` Initializes the Qt application
+- `QQmlApplicationEngine engine` Sets up the QML application engine
+- `CallManager callManager` Creates an instance of CallManager
+- `const QUrl url0(QStringLiteral("ws://localhost:3000"))` Defines the WebSocket server URL
+- `Socket socket(url0)` Creates a new Socket object with the specified URL
+- `socket.connectToServer()` Connects to the WebSocket server
+- `QString message = ...` Prepares a message
+- `socket.sendMessage(message)` Sends the message to the server
+- `engine.rootContext()->setContextProperty("callManager", &callManager)` Exposes the callManager instance to the QML context
+- `const QUrl url(...)` Specifies the path to the QML file
+- Connects the objectCreated signal to a lambda function that checks if the QML file loaded successfully
+- `engine.load(url)` Loads the QML file
+- `return app.exec();` Starts the Qt event loop, running the application

 ### Audio
 #### AudioInput Implementation